reframe-hpc/reframe/docs/tutorial_basics.rst

 For running the benchmark, we need to set the OpenMP number of threads and pin them to the right CPUs through the ``OMP_NUM_THREADS`` and ``OMP_PLACES`` environment variables.
 You can set environment variables in a ReFrame test through the :attr:`~reframe.core.pipeline.RegressionTest.variables` dictionary.

-What makes a ReFrame test a performance test is the definition of the :attr:`~reframe.core.pipeline.RegressionTest.perf_patterns` attribute.
+What makes a ReFrame test a performance test is the definition of at least one :ref:`performance function<deferrable-performance-functions>`.
-This is a dictionary where the keys are *performance variables* and the values are lazily evaluated expressions for extracting the performance variable values from the test's output.
+Similarly to a test's :func:`@sanity_function<reframe.core.pipeline.RegressionMixin.sanity_function>`, a performance function is simply a member function decorated with the :attr:`@performance_function<reframe.core.pipeline.RegressionMixin.performance_function>` decorator, which is responsible for extracting a specified performance quantity from a regression test.
+The :attr:`@performance_function<reframe.core.pipeline.RegressionMixin.performance_function>` decorator must be passed the units of the quantity to be extracted, and it also takes the optional argument ``perf_key`` to customize the name of the extracted performance variable.
+If ``perf_key`` is not provided, the performance variable will take the name of the decorated performance function.

+ReFrame identifies all member functions that use the :attr:`@performance_function<reframe.core.pipeline.RegressionMixin.performance_function>` decorator, and will automatically schedule them for execution during the ``performance`` pipeline stage of the test.
-In this example, we extract four performance variables, namely the memory bandwidth values for each of the "Copy", "Scale", "Add" and "Triad" sub-benchmarks of STREAM and we do so by using the :func:`~reframe.utility.sanity.extractsingle` sanity function.
+In this example, we extract four performance variables, namely the memory bandwidth values for each of the "Copy", "Scale", "Add" and "Triad" sub-benchmarks of STREAM, where each of the performance functions use the :func:`~reframe.utility.sanity.extractsingle` utility function.
 For each of the sub-benchmarks we extract the "Best Rate MB/s" column of the output (see below) and we convert that to a float.

 .. code-block:: none